Golden Ears Summit – Table of Contents

 Enjoy these easy kilometers early in the trail, because they do not last.

 Carry on the road, which remains mostly flat.
 You will cross over a footbridge.
-5 minutes after the bridge, you will see a trail on your left marked for the Viewpoint Trail.
+5 minutes after the bridge, you will see a trail on your left marked for the Viewpoint Trail (which is the route to Evans Peak).
 Ignore that trail and, again, continue going straight.

 The trail is easy to follow, but there are also orange markers.
 500 m into the hike, you’ll see one marked 0.5 km.
 The trail here is flat, heavily forested, and scenic.